 So, before you begin, let’s explore seven practical ways to make your extension more affordable.
 Whether you’re planning a modest addition or something more ambitious, there are plenty of options to help you stick to your budget while achieving your dream.

-Irregular shaped increase your extension costs to build and have the added expense of potentially requiring custom made windows/doors.
+Irregular shapes increase your extension costs to build and have the added expense of potentially requiring custom-made windows and doors.
 Keep costs down by building a rectangular/square extension with a simple pitched roof.
-Use easily available build materials and standard sized windows and doors.
+Use easily available building materials and standard-sized windows and doors.

 2. Avoid building near trees, drains or other buried services